Blobfolio/refract/README.md

 Refract is pretty straightforward:

-1. Choose the output formats and compression strategies;
+1. Choose the output formats (and other settings);
-2. Choose one or more source files to crunch;
+2. Choose one or more JPEG/PNG source files to crunch;
 3. Sit back and wait for the feedback prompts;

 For best results, be sure to optimize your input sources _before_ re-encoding them with refract.
 (The CLI tool [flaca](https://github.com/Blobfolio/flaca) is great for this, and fully automatic.)